 Several times in my career I have been without work.
 Sometimes by choice.
 Sometimes not.
-Particularly in the latter case, it can be a very scary feeling… almost as if you are alone in the world.
-You send all of those emails, you submit your resume, you try to engage with recruiters, you reach out to your contacts and affect some semblance of happy confidence… but in the quiet of your own mind, you may well be very afraid.
+And particularly in the latter case, it can be a very scary feeling… almost as if you are alone in the world.
+You send all of those emails.
+You submit your resume and you try to engage with recruiters.
+Also, you reach out to your contacts and affect some semblance of happy confidence… but in the quiet of your own mind, you may well be very afraid.

-Worrying is normal, by the way, and according to Daniel Goldman (Emotional Intelligence) may have its evolutionary roots in practicing for future possible events—preparing for them so as to not be caught off guard.
-But, like everything else, when taken to extremes, worrying can be destructive.
+Worrying is normal, by the way.
+And according to Daniel Goldman (Emotional Intelligence) may have its evolutionary roots in practicing for future possible events—preparing for them so as to not be caught off guard.

-It is always helpful under such circumstances to look for some external input, perhaps from a friend, a loved one, a parent, a spiritual guide, a coach… someone who can help you weigh the evidence and know whether your worrying is helpful preparation or just plain, frozen-in-the-headlights fear.
+It is always helpful under such circumstances to look for some external input.
+Perhaps from a friend, a loved one, a parent, a spiritual guide, a coach… Someone who can help you weigh the evidence.
+Someone to help you know whether your worrying is helpful preparation or just plain, frozen-in-the-headlights fear.
 Sometimes just being able to talk about what concerns you can help you feel better and more in control.

 Our clients start with a Clarity Coach who guides them through the Targeting step in our five-step career change process, the Clarity Program©.
 The output of this step is a clear understanding of the client’s target and an agreement about how we will approach the market together.

 Next comes the Career Consultant.
-This team member guides the next four steps in the process (Packaging, Market Access, Preparation, and On-Boarding) and remains the sounding-board and principal client resource as the program advances.
+This team member guides the next four steps in the process (Packaging, Market Access, Preparation, and On-Boarding).
+The Career Consultant remains the sounding-board and principal client resource as the program advances.

 At the right time in the process, we bring in a Researcher who helps winnow through the market using our state-of-the-art databases to select companies and contacts as relevant per the Targeting step.
 A Writer comes in, too, to prepare cover letters and resume versions as necessary and appropriate to optimize campaign results.